MicroEJ/AbstractionLayer-Linux/README.md

 ## VEE Port Configuration

-At build time, the VEE port configuration project will install the 3 following files into the ``project/microej/scripts/`` folder:
+At build time, the VEE Port configuration project will install the 3 following files into the ``project/microej/scripts/`` folder:

 * ``set_project_env.sh``

-This script is used to setup environment variables for compilation (such as the path to the Compiler and/or Yocto SDK)
+This script is used to setup environment variables for compilation (such as the path to the Compiler and/or Yocto SDK).

 * ``toolchain.cmake``